Python Security Guide

 Python 0.9.0 February 1991 First public release

-Python 2.0 October 2000 Added list comprehensions (crucial for data processing), Unicode support, better memory management
+Python 2.0 October 2000 Added list comprehensions for rapid data processing, Unicode support for international character handling, and memory management improvements that made large-scale security tools practical

-Python 3.0 December 2008 The controversial upgrade that split the Python world but created the modern foundation
+Python 3.0 December 2008 The controversial upgrade that split the community but created the modern foundation every security framework now depends on

 Setting Up Your Python Security Environment